EdenKupe/anarchysf/pages/r/001300 Kim Stanley Robinson.md

 According to <a href="http://www.strangehorizons.com/2002/20020520/rice_and_salt.shtml">one reviewer</a>, Robinson's alternate history _The Years of Rice and Salt_ includes a discussion of anarchist ideas of a post-scarcity economy.

 For <a href="http://www.solidarity-us.org/node/2137">Maeve66</a>, writing for the US Solidarity, Robinson's _Capital Code_ trilogy, on the theme of climate change, is "well worth reading, for the science, and the potentials and limitations on electoral reform as a solution to anthropogenic climate change." <a href="https://bamahrab.wordpress.com/2016/05/19/the-politics-of-science-fiction-kim-stanley-robinson-and-the-rise-of-solarpunk/"> B.A.
 Mahrab</a> sees this trilogy, among other Robinson works, as central to the developing sub-genre of solarpunk.

+_Galileo's Dream_ is an exceptional blend of sf and historical fiction/biography, and one of Robinson's best works. <a href="https://seesharppress.wordpress.com/2015/01/05/a-few-favorite-atheist-science-fiction-novels-and-books-on-cults/">Teflon</a> describes it as "A well executed time-travel novel involving Galileo and his conflict with the Catholic Church and the Inquisition."
+Elsewhere he particularly recommends this work and _Aurora_, while noting that neither is related to anarchism.

 The marvellous _2312_ is included in the <a href="http://thinkgalactic.org/reading-lists/by-author/">Think Galactic</a> reading list, and viewed as "anarchist-themed-sci-fi" by <a href="http://www.goodreads.com/review/show/536628085">David Agranoff</a>.